Turn clean documents into retrieval units that preserve answers, citations, and measurable search quality.

 31print(f"indexable={[chunk['id'] for chunk in indexable]}")

-2blocked=1You now know how to take the clean evidence records from ingestion and turn them into retrieval units that can be evaluated.
+2blocked=1Clean evidence records from ingestion can now become retrieval units that can be evaluated.